anvbis/anvbis.github.io/content/posts/exploring-historical-v8-heap-sandbox-escapes-i.md

 Let's see what happens when we completely corrupt the first pointer in the `imported_mutable_globals` table.
 That is, not the `imported_mutable_globals` pointer itself, but the first entry within it.

+In the example below, I replace this entry with a pointer to `0x4141414141414141`, so we should see a segmentation fault if we try to access it.

 ```
 pwndbg> set *(uint64_t *)(0x56394c0dc3d0) = 0x4141414141414141